Counting Spanish Numbers 1-20: List, Sentences and Practice

 LOS NÚMEROS or Spanish numbers can be divided in two main categories: cardinal and ordinal numbers.
 This lesson is about cardinal numbers, which are often used to share or get some personal information about ages, phone numbers and many other things.
-Spanish numbers 1-20 are all written in a different way so we must memorize them as they are the basis for more complex numbers.
-UNO is a special case as it changes to UN when used before a masculine noun like CARRO (car), which means it would be correct to say UN CARRO but not UNO CARRO.
-The picture below shows how to spell numbers in Spanish from one to twenty-one.
+Spanish numbers 1-20 are all written differently, so we must memorize them because they are the basis for more complex numbers.
+UNO is a special case as it changes to UN when used before a masculine noun like CARRO (car), which means it would be correct to say “Un carro” (a car), but not “Uno carro”.
+The picture below uses sea animals (animales marinos) to show how to spell numbers from one to ten in Spanish.

-We will learn how to count to 20 in Spanish by presenting them in two groups of examples.
-Below, there are some questions and sentences with Spanish numbers 1-10.
+Next, we will show you how to pronounce these numbers with a set of sample questions and sentences using Spanish numbers 1-10.
 Listen to their pronunciation and pay attention to the way subject pronouns and possessive adjectives are used in some of the sentences.
-In addition these sentences include some common irregular verbs like TENER(to have) and HAY (there is/there are).
-The words in bold are “números”.
+In addition, these sentences include some common irregular verbs like TENER(to have) and HAY (there is/there are).
 Press PLAY to listen to the examples.

 UNO – Tengo una noticia importante para ti